Skip to content

 2.C.
 Prepare QSPI Binaries

 This section presents how to boot from QSPI Flash Memory which boots up Linux OS.
-If you do not need Linux, you may ommit this part, the devkit will only boot to the U-Boot shell.
+If you do not need Linux, you may ommit this part and the devkit will only boot to the U-Boot shell.

 The following Linux binaries are assumed to be pre-built in the $LINUX_BIN/a9 folder: